puppetlabs/puppet-specifications/language/types_values_variables.md

        | /(::)?[a-z]\w*(::[a-z]\w*)*/
        ;

 * That is, a numeric variable must be a valid decimal number (a name that starts with 0 and has additional digits is also illegal).

 * A named variable must start with a lower case letter a-z or '_' (underscore) and after that contain any word characters (a-z, A-Z, 0-9 or _).
 Specifically, a hyphen character or a period are not allowed as they were in some earlier versions of the Puppet Programming Language.

 * Also note that it is not allowed to use an upper case letter in the initial position of a name segment.
 * It is also not allowed to use an underscore in the initial position of a name segment in a fully qualified variable.

+* The last segment of a qualified variable name is case sensitive - e.g. the variable `$varA` is not the same variable as `$vara`.
+All other segments are case insensitive.

-It is illegal to reference a numeric variable with a fully qualified name (i.e. a match result in another name-space).
+* It is illegal to reference a numeric variable with a fully qualified name (i.e. a match result in another name-space).

+**In this version of the specification variables last segment is specified to be case sensitive.
+This may change in a future version as it is inconsistent with how class/type names are handled.**

 ### Variable Reference